-The rebalancing service is an automatic portfolio rebalancing service.
+The rebalancing service provides automatic portfolio rebalancing.
 It allows you to choose specific target allocations in order to maintain a consistent balance of risk among different categories of segregated funds.
 We monitor and rebalance your chosen segregated funds based on the frequency and rebalancing range percentage you select.
-Only rebalancing eligible segregated funds may be included in the rebalancing service.
 For full details, see the Rebalancing service section.